HomerReid/meep_adjoint/docs/Tutorial/index.rst

     * inputs describing the objective function and how it is computed

     * inputs describing the design space and the tweakable degrees of freedom
-    * inputs describing the design space and the tweakable degrees of freedom

-    * inputs describing the design space and the tweakable degrees of freedom

-and
+and of course

-**(C)** inputs describing the underlying FDTD simulation geometry in which
-        the previous items are defined.
+    * inputs describing the underlying FDTD simulation geometry in which the previous items are defined.

 .. code-block:: python